UCSB-CS-RACELab/ryans-DIMAP/README.md

-# ryans-DIMAP
-Ryan's research for the DIMAP project
+# Ryan's DIMAP Project at UCSB

-The project is to create a cloud backup service.
+### Description
+* Cloud Backup System

+### Features
-- Users register their machines with the service and setup a backup schedule.
+* Users register their machines with the service and setup a backup schedule.
-- If a user loses access to a machine and/or volume, she or he can restore the files from one of their backups to a new machine.
+* If a user loses access to a machine and/or volume, she or he can restore the files from one of their backups to a new machine.
+* Users can use a backup as the basis for a new instance, thereby avoiding the need to create a cloud 'image'.